vany0114/EF.DbContextFactory/README.md

 ```

 ### Unity Asp.Net Mvc and Web Api
 If you are using Unity as DI container into your Asp.Net Mvc or Web Api project you must install [EF.DbContextFactory.Unity](https://www.nuget.org/packages/EF.DbContextFactory.Unity/) nuget package.
-After that, you are able to access to the extension method from the `UnityContainer` object from Unity.
+After that, you are able to access the extension method from the `UnityContainer` object from Unity.

 ```cs
 using EF.DbContextFactory.Unity.Extensions;